jasjeev013/battery-passport-system/README.md

 # License

 MIT — adapt as you like.
-Please add a `LICENSE` file if required.

 ---

 # Contributors

 * Original author: `jasjeev` (project owner)
-* Helpers: (you can list other contributors / PRs here)